hkhcc/GolayMetaMiner/README.md

   * The scripts are written in Python 3 and depend on a number of modules.
 The easiest way to install the required modules is by installing Anaconda.
 Anaconda may be downloaded from https://www.anaconda.com/distribution/
   * During installation, the Windows user is suggested to select installation of “Just Me” (as recommended), “Add Anaconda to my PATH environment variable” (despite not recommended) and “Register Anaconda as my default Python 3.x”.
   * The scripts require a working Internet connection to function properly.
-  * To download the software, you can click the download link of this repository, or simply
+  * To download the software, you can click the [download link](https://github.com/hkhcc/GolayMetaMiner/archive/master.zip) of this repository and extract to a new folder, or simply clone it
 ```
 git clone https://github.com/hkhcc/GolayMetaMiner
 ```